-The persons named above will vote the shares of stock represented by this Proxy Card in accordance with the specifications made in Items 1 and 2.
-If the undersigned makes no specification, the persons named above will vote the shares "FOR" Items 1 and 2.
+The persons named above will vote the shares of stock represented by this Proxy Card in accordance with the specifications made in Items 1 and 2.If the undersigned makes no specification, the persons named above will vote the shares "FOR" Items 1 and 2...

 Please sign exactly as your name appears below, date and return this Proxy Card promptly, using the self-addressed, prepaid envelope enclosed for your convenience.
 Please correct your address before returning this Proxy Card.
 Persons signing in a fiduciary capacity should indicate that fact and give their full title.
 If a corporation, please sign in the full corporate name by the president or other authorized officer.
+If a partnership, please sign in the partnership name by an authorized person.
 If joint tenants, both persons should sign.